xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 ### Example 1

-In this example, the operator wants to move all configuration located under interface gig 0/0/0/0 to interface gig 0/0/0/2.
+In this example, the operator wants to move all configuration located under interface gig 0/0/0/0 to interface gig 0/0/0/2
-In addition, all other references to the former interface (say in routing protocols, mpls lpd, etc) also need to be replaced with the new interface (gig 0/0/0/2)
+In addition, all other references to the former interface (say in routing protocols, mpls lpd, rsvp, etc) also need to be replaced with the new interface (gig 0/0/0/2)

 Below is the original router configuration